learn-academy-2022-hotel/tic-tac-toe-infinity/README.md

 - As a user, I can click on a square to mark it.
   - onClick attribute to add "X"
+  - pass index as props to Square.js
+  -

 - As a user, my partner can click on a square after me and see their mark.
   - onClick attribute to add "O"